 4)Make sure your facing the sun so the picture is not shadowed and then can see you clearly.
 I did some great videos that were dark awhile ago and learned this the hard way

 5) Always try to include a drill or exercise that the viewer can go to the range or putting green and try immediately (call to action is important)

 The world is moving fast and the day of reading emails or written newsletters are coming to an end.
 Video is the what the people want and is the most effective way to communicate and get your members or students attention.
 I hope this helps as a best practice if you are looking for a better way to boost your teaching or golf shop business.

 HERE ARE A FEW EXAMPLES OF SOME VIDEOS THAT I HAVE DONE

-Thanks for reading and don’t be afraid to share
+Thanks for reading and watching.
+What are some of your ideas that have worked for you?
+Dont be afraid to share

 follow me on twitter @golfgurutv